Signs of dengue fever: What symptoms to watch out for?

 3. Intense body pain

-You may have experienced –
+You may have the following symptoms –

 - severe headache